chuan2019/Celery-Demo/demo-04_integrate-web/README.md

-# Demo #3: Scheduling Recurring Tasks using Celery Beat
+# Demo #4: Scheduling Recurring Tasks using Celery Beat (2) - integrating with web

-To start the application, just need to run one command: `docker-compose up -d --build`
+In this demo, the task scheduler in demo 3 is integrated with a web app built using F.A.B.

-After the application is up and running, once every 10 seconds, a record about the weather information in Los Angeles is inserted into the Postgres database.
-Every Monday morning at 7:30am, a record about the weather forecast in the city of Lomita (90717) is inserted into the Postgres database.
+To start services, you can just simply run one single command: `docker-compose up -d --build`, then the web service can accessed at `http://localhost:8080`.

-To access the Flower web site monitoring the task queue, you can simply visit http://localhost:5555 on the machine you started the application.
+Detailed explanation is provided in this my tutorial: